 Hours: Spring season (mid-May - mid-June): Saturday-Sunday at 11am, 12:30pm, 2pm, and 3:30pm.
 Summer season (late June - Labor Day): Trains run daily; check the website for the full schedule.

 Cost: For train and riverboat connection: $26; $17 children ages 2-11; free for children younger than 2.
 Train only: $17; $9 children ages 2-11; free for children younger than 2.

 The 2½-hour journey on the Steam Train and Riverboat Ride begins at the historic 1892 Essex Station.
 From there, you’ll take a 12-mile, narrated round-trip journey into the heart of the Connecticut River Valley aboard a steam locomotive pulling vintage coaches through the quintessential New England towns of Deep River and Chester.
 At Deep River Landing, passengers are escorted onto the Becky Thatcher riverboat for a 1¼-hour cruise along the Connecticut River.
 After the cruise, passengers re-board the steam train for the return trip to Essex Station.

 Naugatuck Railroad/Railroad Museum of New England

 242 E. Main St., Thomaston, CT

-Hours: Scenic Train Rides begin May 26 and are offered on Sundays and Tuesdays throughout the summer.
+Hours: Scenic Train Rides begin in late May and are offered on Sundays and Tuesdays throughout the summer.

 Cost: $14; $12 seniors 62 and older and children ages 3-12; free for children younger than 3.
 Purchase tickets online at rmne.org/schedule.